lucianapopa/Python_Data_Analysis_Event_Alura/README.md

   - Because of the right tail, the **mean (average) is pulled upward**.
 Therefore, the median better represents a typical salary than the mean.

-  - When comparing the two periods, we mjust keep x-axis limits and bin width the same, otherwise apparent differences can be due to scale, not distribution changes.
+  - When comparing the two periods, we must keep x-axis limits and bin width the same, otherwise apparent differences can be due to scale, not distribution changes.

 ---